 The first version of ReFH was first published in 2005 by Kjeldsen et al as a replacement for the original FEH rainfall-runoff method (Houghton-Carr, 1999), the FSR/FEH rainfall-runoff method.
 The methods are the subject of continuous improvement and the most up-to-date implementation of the methods is though the ReFH2 software.
 The ReFH2 Model is comprised of a rural catchment model component and an urban catchment model.

 The most common application of the ReFH2 software is the Design Application.
-Within this design application an estimate of a rainfall depth over a specified duration and frequency is used within ReFH2 to estimate the flood hydrograph corresponding to that duration and frequency.
+Here an estimate of a rainfall depth over a specified duration and frequency is used to estimate the flood hydrograph corresponding to that duration and frequency.
 In this application the software is used in conjunction with a Depth-Duration-Frequency (DDF) design rainfall model and a corresponding set of design initial conditions.
 This design application can be applied to river catchments to inform fluvial flood risk or at the scale of a site to inform pluvial flood risk and drainage design.

 A second application of ReFH2 is the Observed Event Application.
 In this application the software is used to estimate the flood hydrograph, and hence peak flow corresponding to an observed rainfall event.
 This estimate of peak flow can then be used with a flood frequency curve derived from the design application to estimate the frequency (rarity) of the flood corresponding to that observed event.
 The initial catchment conditions prior to the start of the observed rainfall event are estimated using a daily soil moisture accounting procedure instead of using the design initial conditions.
 This application can also be used in conjunction with a semi-distributed hydrologic/hydraulic model to estimate inundation depths during specific events.
 This approach is often adopted for evaluating the appropriateness of such models for flood risk mapping.